bekk/bekk-christmas/post/thecloud/structuring-large-terraform-projects.md

 authors:
   - Gustav Karlsson
 ---
+As we were building the new infrastructure and adding more and more components to our Terraform state, some operational pains started to surface.
+Operations were slower and recreating the stateless compute parts (Kubernetes) sometimes led to seemingly unrelated resources being affected, in part because the effective dependency graph was slightly accidental.
+As a response to these pains, we did some research to learn a bit more about best practices when structuring Terraform projects.

 ## Splitting by environment

 It turns out that especially in the early days of Terraform, bugs where Terraform crashed and messed up your state was not uncommon.
 This led to early adopters being concerned about the blast radius when running Terraform, in other words, if something explodes, how many resources will at maximum be affected.
 In the words of [Charity Majors](https://twitter.com/mipsytipsy):